apache/arrow/docs/source/cpp/compute.rst

 An error is returned if the timestamps already have the timezone metadata set.

-`local_time` function converts UTC-relative timestamps to local "timezone-naive" timestamp.
+`local_time` function converts UTC-relative timestamps to local "timezone-naive" timestamps.
 The timezone is taken from the timezone metadata of the input timestamps.
 This function is the inverse of `assume_timezone`.
 Please note:
-**all temporal functions already operate on timestamps as if they were in local time of metadata provided timezone**.
+**all temporal functions already operate on timestamps as if they were in local time of the metadata provided timezone**.
 Using `local_time` is only meant to be used when an external system expects local timestamps.

 +--------------------+------------+-------------------+---------------+----------------------------------+-------+